jvallera/participation-collaboration-mozillaclubs/CODE_OF_CONDUCT.md

 Mozilla-based activities should be inclusive and should support such diversity.

-## Raising Issues at #mozsprint
+## Raising Issues

-If you believe you‘re experiencing practices at #mozsprint which don‘t meet the above policies, or if you feel you are being harassed in any way, please immediately contact Zannah Marsh.
+If you believe you‘re experiencing practices which don‘t meet the above policies, or if you feel you are being harassed in any way, please immediately contact Shreyas Narayanan Kutty.

-#mozsprint organisers reserve the right to refuse admission to anyone violating these policies, and/or take further action including expulsion from the event.

-Email: askopenleadership@mozillafoundation.org
+Email: dun3buggi3@gmail.com

 ## Working in the Open